Fundamentals for “Reaching Espresso Nirvana” – for traditional, semi-automatic pump-driven espresso machines

 General Technique For STANDARD Filter Handles and Baskets

 The general technique for tamping in a standard filter handle is to apply about 30-50 pounds of evenly distributed pressure into the coffee ground dosed into the filter basket.
 The technique should be completed with a slight twist to result In a slightly polished finish on the surface of the tamped coffee.
 The 30 pounds of tamp pressure is a guideline and an area for experimentation as some of our customers have used less tamping pressure and others have tamped to 50 pounds of pressure.
-Some 1st-Cup Coffee Company customers have used a bathroom scale to measure tamp pressure.
+Some 1st-line Equipment customers have used a bathroom scale to measure tamp pressure.
 By using a scale to measure pressure, you can change one of the other parameters to achieve The Fundamental Rule.

 The optimal brewing temperature, as measured at the point where the water contacts the coffee grind, is 190-204°F. The temperature of the extracted espresso will vary from 150°F to 180°F. The temperature loss is attributable to the ambient temperature, the brew group temperature, and the temperature of the cup.